=not named in book of Remembrance

 Stanford, F. J. C.

 Frederick John Charles Stanford.
 He died on 8 October 1940, aged 18, at the Casualty Hospital, Union Road, after being injured at Dover Harbour in a trawler (probably H.M.T.
 Burke).
-He was the son of Mr and Mrs C H Stanford, of 143 Clarendon Place
+He was the son of Mr Charles H Stanford and his wife Florence, formerly Durban, 143 Clarendon Place, and probably had a sister, Elizabeth, born in 1928.

 He was buried on 12 October 1940 at Charlton, Dover.
 RH 27, and wreaths laid included one from "His sorrowing Mum and Dad"